top of page

 • Start from a straight edge or corner.

-• Use a rubber mallet to tap pavers into place and ensure they sit firmly on the sand.
+• ensure they sit firmly on the sand.

 Cutting Pavers